RhanPemberton/1p21bulkmenubundle/readme.md

 3.	go to *Admin > iLawyer Sidebar Settings > Subdirectory Sidebars* and setup appropriate subdirectory sidebars if needed
 4.	go to *Admin > Appearance > Widgets* and setup or migrate contents of blog and default sidebars into the ilawyer setup sidebars
 5. Open index.php or theme template(s) that utilize sidebars in a text editor and remove all `dynamic_sidebar()` declarations and place `bulk_sidebar()` appropriately.
 Modify template code as needed as well.
+6. Migrate remaining sidebar content the setup. setup subdirectory widgets or custom sidebar menus as needed

 ## Render sidebar